What is radically open dialectical behaviour therapy

 • and consultation team.

-RO-DBT individual therapy is focused on enhancing client motivation and helping clients to apply the skills to enhance social connections in their lives.
-In the standard RO-DBT model, individual therapy takes place once a week for as long as the client is in therapy and runs concurrently with skills classes.
+RO-DBT individual therapy is focused on enhancing client motivation and supporting clients to apply the skills to enhance social connections in their lives.
+In the standard RO-DBT model, individual therapy takes place once a week for 32 weeks and runs concurrently with skills classes.

 RO-DBT therapist consultation team offers supervision and support to RO-DBT providers in their work with people who often have severe, complex, difficult-to-treat disorders.
 The consultation team is designed to help therapists remain adherent to the model so they can provide the best treatment possible.
 Teams meet weekly and are composed of individual therapists and class facilitators who share responsibility for each client's care.